 Modern Casting Ceremonies

 Most casting ceremonies begin with a brief speech or eulogy, music or a poetry reading.
-Some prefer to recite passages or personal memories while casting the ashes over the ground, water or into the air.
+Some prefer to recite passages or personal memories while casting the ashes over the ground, water, or into the air.
 Many take photos to serve as keepsakes afterwards.
 Depending on where you hold the ceremony, candles and photos may be used to personalize the service.
-Or, a wreath or individual flowers could be placed into water along with the ashes.
+A wreath or individual flowers could be placed into water along with the ashes.
 Some loved ones mix the ashes with wild flower seeds or birdseed before casting them, to add a touch of the natural environment.

 Casting can also be performed from a boat or, in some cases, from the air via a privately chartered plane or helicopter.
 Before scattering ashes openly in a public place, contact local officials to find out about community regulations, as a means to ensure that your memorial is as beautiful as you intend.

-Unlike the act of scattering the ashes gently on the ground, water or air, some families prefer to trench their loved ones remains.
 In a trenching ceremony, a shallow trench or pit is dug in the ground, often in a place of remembrance.
 Once the trench is dug, the cremated remains are placed in the trench and then covered over with soil.
 Trenching may be performed by a funeral services director or the family, depending on the regulations for disposing of ashes in your area and your own individual preferences.

 History of Trenching

-As with casting, trenchings popularity also extends deep into the past.
+As with casting, trenching's popularity also extends deep into the past.
 From 1000 B.C. to 750 B.C., the Greeks used trenching almost exclusively in their final ceremonies.
 Ashes of the deceased were placed in special urns called amphora.
 In the earliest ceremonies, the urn was placed in the center of the trench.
 Pyre debris was swept into the hole beside it before being covered with earth.
 In later ceremonies, a separate, deeper hole for the amphora was dug at one end of the trench.
 These later designs were known as trench-and-hole cremations.